cesarsotovalero/cesarsotovalero.github.io/_posts/2020-11-2-shorting-the-distance-between-academia-and-industry.md

     <em>Research efforts should be driven by imperative industry needs.</em>
 </aside>

-Applying for grants is a battlefield because the demand vastly exceeds the offer.
+In this context, applying for grants is a battlefield because the demand vastly exceeds the offer.
 For researchers, demonstrating the impact of their work on the industry is very relevant.
 It can lead to a faster acceptance of their grant applications.